veverica-hrdzava/discoursetutorial/index.md

 pip3 install matplotlib
 ```

-## 2. TextTiling Algorithm
+## 2. NLTK TextTiling Tool
 `TextTiling` is a discourse segementer available as a part of the `Natural Language Toolkit`.
 The algorithm was developed by [Hearst (1997)](https://www.aclweb.org/anthology/J97-1003.pdf) as a way to segement text into multiparagraph units.
 The underlying logic is an intuitive one--sentences within topic subsections have more similarity with one another than they do with sentences in parts of a document that have a different topic.
-By looking across the document and comparing pieces of the text with each other, we can figure out how to
+By moving across the document and comparing the words in one section of text with those sections before and after it, we can understand how

-The algorithm preprocesses text, separates words into pseudosentences of a certain length and compares the words of *k* length on both edges of each pseudosentence boundaries.
-Those boundaries that show the most dissimilarity between the last *k* sentences in the first pseudosentence and the first *k* words in thes second pseudosentence (forming 'valleys') are marked as the location where a boundary is made.
-These boundaries then are normalized to the closest paragraph break, giving an output of 'chunks' of paragraphs.

 [NLTK documentation](https://www.nltk.org/api/nltk.tokenize.html) is available, and the source code can be found [here](https://www.nltk.org/_modules/nltk/tokenize/texttiling.html).

+The algorithm preprocesses a document by levelling case and removing punctuation.
+It then tokenizes the preprocessed text, separates words into pseudosentences of *w* length and compares *k* pseudosentences before and after each pseudosentence boundaries.
+This is done by calculating a *depth score*, representing the similarity between the compared text before and after each break.
+Those boundaries that show the most dissimilarity between the words in *k* sentences on either side are marked as the location where a boundary is made.
+When graphically represented, these boundaries will form depth score *valleys* (to use the terminology employed by Hearst).
+See Hearst (1997: 50) for details on depth score calculation.
+These boundaries are then assigned to the closest paragraph break, giving an output of 'chunks' of paragraphs.
+This ensures that the segmentation of the text does not disturb paragraphs, and explains why paragraph breaks are necessary for any text input.

 The first thing we will need to do will be to import our libraries.
 For this we will need to import `texttiling` and `pylab` for a visualization of the segemented text.